jakobbossek/netgen/README.md

 ## Installation

-Currently there is only this developement version of netgen.
-The package will be available on CRAN soon.
+The package has recently been submitted to CRAN.
+Find additional information on the [official CRAN website](http://cran.r-project.org/web/packages/netgen/).
 To install the current developement version of the package, install the [devtools package](http://cran.r-project.org/web/packages/devtools/index.html) by Hadley Wickham, load it and type the following line to a R session:

 ```splus